 - IRA deductions.

+- Health savings account deduction,

 - Archer MSA deduction,

 - Deductions for payments on behalf of a self-employed individual to a SEP, SIMPLE, or qualified plan,

 - Alimony paid,

-- Most itemized deductions (except for casualty and theft losses and any employee business expenses), and
+- Most itemized deductions (except for state income tax on business profits, casualty and theft losses, and any employee business expenses), and

 - The standard deduction.